vtog/labGuides/source/ocp/openshift-day2.rst

 Manually Add VLANs
 ------------------

-Created the following for loops to create several bonded vlan interfaces.
+Created the following for loops to create, delete, and check several bonded vlan interfaces.

 .. note:: Should be able to handle this with nmstate today.
 At the time, v4.12, it was defaulting to the wrong vlan flag "0" and nmstate could not change